VileDeg/vulkan-hdr-demo/README.md

 * etc.

 ## Compilation
 For the project configuration CMake build system is used.
-Platforms currently supported: `Windows`.

-* To make things easy, there is a python script `build-n-run.py` that will configure, build and run the application.
+* To make things easy, there are python scripts to help build and run the program: `scripts/win-build-n-run.py`, `scripts/linux-build-n-run.py` that will configure, build and run the application.

+* `CMake will try to find Vulkan on your system`.
+In case it cannot find Vulkan, the bundled version that is supplied with this repository will be used.

+## Manual compilation on Windows:

 ### Configure the project with CMake:

 ```
 cmake -S . -B .
 ```

-* `CMake will try to find Vulkan on your system`.
-For configuration to be successful, it is essential that you have Vulkan installed on your system.

 ### Compile: